rumair24/EE650/README.md

 ```bash
 ros2 launch turtlebot_simulation start_simu.launch.py
 ```
  *Note that the simulation is initially paused.
-To start it, press the play button located in the bootom-left corner of the user interface.*
+To start it, press the play button located in the bottom-left corner of the user interface.*

 ## Additional Resources